vibhutiravi/RepData_PeerAssessment1/PA1_template.md

----
-title: "Reproducible Research: Course Project 1"
+# Reproducible Research Course Project 1
-output:
-html_document:
-keep_md: yes
----
 <br>

 ###Loading and preprocessing the data